Upgrading a Report Server Database

 Published reports and compiled report snapshots are updated on first use.
 For more information, see Upgrading Reports.

 In addition to the report server database, a report server also uses a temporary database.
 The temporary database is upgraded automatically when you upgrade the report server database.

-If you are upgrading a Reporting Services installation that includes a report server database, you might encounter problems when upgrading the database schema.
+If you are upgrading a Reporting Services installation that includes a report server database, you may see an error message if the database upgrade is performed with insufficient permissions..
 By default, Setup uses the security token of the user who is running the Setup program to connect to the remote SQL Server instance and update the schema.
 If you have SQL Server sysadmin permissions on the database server that hosts the report server databases, the database upgrade will succeed.
 Similarly, if you run Setup from the command prompt and specify the RSUPGRADEDATABASEACCOUNT and RSUPGRADEPASSWORD arguments for an account that has sysadmin permission to modify the schema on the remote computer, the database upgrade will succeed.

-However, if you do not have permission to on the database on the remote computer, the connection will be refused with the following error:
+However, if you do not have sysadmin permission to the database on the remote computer, the connection will be refused with the following error:

 At this point, the report server program files will be upgraded, but the report server database will be in the format of the previous version.
 The report server will be unavailable until you finish the upgrade process by upgrading the database manually.